paulwellnerbou/chronicreplay/README.md

 To run the application, you will find the start scripts for Windows and Unix/Linux in build/install/chronicreplay/bin.

-How to write a custom logfile reader
+How to write a custom log line parser
 ------------------------------------

 The selection of the logfile reader (implementation of LogLineReader) is done using Java's ServiceLoader.